The following online resources describe and discuss the geology and geography of the areas affected by Hurricane

 - Sea level rise and subsidence: Implications for Flooding in New Orleans, Louisiana.
 This 2003 article describes the potential problems associated with sea level rise and subsidence in New Orleans.
 The article forewarns of serious losses in property in New Orleans unless flood-control levees and pumping stations are upgraded. (more info)

-- Western & Central Gulf of Mexico.
+- Western and Central Gulf of Mexico.
 This website houses a collection of online publications from the Coastal and Marine Geology Program in the United States Geological Survey.
 The collection topic is coastal and marine geology in the western and central Gulf of Mexico.
 Publications include maps, research projects, hazard assessments, open file reports, resource assessments, and digital datasets.
 The collection may be searched by topic and/or content type.
 Users may also follow links to other regional collections within the Coastal and Marine Geology Program. ( This site may be offline. )